ryangjchandler/spruce/README.md

 This projects follow the [Semantic Versioning](https://semver.org/) guidelines.
 This means that there *could* be breaking changes on minor version changes, up until v1.x is reached.

 For example, 0.1 -> 0.2 might introduce a breaking change.

+## License

+Copyright (c) 2020 Ryan Chandler and contributors

+Licensed under the MIT license, see [LICENSE.md](LICENSE.md) for details.